Crypto market report: This is how Bitcoin, Litecoin & Co. are developing in the crypto market today | news

 Here you can easily buy and sell Bitcoin

-The Litecoin course is in the red.
-This is currently trading at $ 174.13.
-The day before, the rate had stood at $ 175.74.
+The Ethereum course is easier compared to the previous day.
+One Ethereum is currently worth $ 3,199.73.
+The price was yesterday at $ 3,242.83.

-The Ripple is worth $ 1.167 on Saturday.
-The Ripple price fell compared to the previous day when it was still at 1.183 US dollars.

-The IOTA course is easier than the day before.
-An IOTA is currently worth $ 1.021.
-Yesterday the price was still at $ 1.039.
+The Litecoin course presents itself as a plus.
+This is currently trading at $ 178.35.
+The day before, the price had stood at $ 175.43.

-The Verge price runs sideways at 0.0284 US dollars compared to the previous day’s level.

-The price of the digital currency Stellar fell to $ 0.3509 on Saturday.
-The day before, the rate of the digital currency was put at 0.3553 US dollars.
+The price of the digital currency Ripple is now in the red at 1.143 US dollars.
+The previous day the rate was 1.146 US dollars.

 Finanzen.net editorial team